top of page

 Another day, Piglet found himself caught in an unexpected gust of wind, which sent the leaves flying and his anxiety soaring.
 Piglet, as you might imagine, went into full-blown panic mode.

-"Piglet, Swerve!"
-Pooh called out and to Piglet's credit, he gave it a try.
-He stopped, said “SWERVE” out loud, paused, and regrouped.
+“Piglet,” Pooh called out, “Swerve!”
+And to Piglet’s credit, he gave it a try.

+The wind was still blowing, but Piglet no longer felt trapped in his panic.
 He realized he could control how he responded, even if he couldn’t control the wind.

 Our Turn:

-When something unexpected hits me — an angry email, a sharp comment, a sudden change in plans — I can feel the surge immediately.
-My chest tightens.
-My thoughts speed up.
-My brain starts building a story before I even have all the facts.
+When something unexpected hits me — an angry email, a sharp comment or a sudden change in plans — I can feel the surge immediately.

-That’s when I say it.
-“SWERVE.”
+That’s when I say it: “SWERVE.”

 The email can wait a minute.
 The noise isn’t a threat.
 The moment doesn’t need drama.